Create a soft, pastel cottage garden with Australian native plants - Minimalist Gardener

 A pastel palette with native plants

-Palette contribution: Its silver-grey foliage and pale flower clusters act as a visual neutral, helping to balance colour rather than add to it.
+Silver-grey foliage and pale flower clusters act as a visual neutral, helping to balance colour rather than add to it.
+Suits temperate, coastal and dry inland gardens where soils are free-draining and conditions are stable.
+Suitable for pots short-term only.

 Create a soft, pastel cottage garden with Australian native plants > News and Resources > Minimalist Gardener > Dusty Miller